Wirt: Planting seeds, or something.

 - Dungeons & Dragons once had a cursed magic item that did this.
-When the Shovel of Internment was used it dug a hole, forced the user to jump into the hole and paralyzed him, then filled up the hole, burying the victim.
+When the Shovel of Interment was used it dug a hole, forced the user to jump into the hole and paralyzed him, then filled up the hole, burying the victim.

 - Max is forced to do this by a vengeful mobster in Max Payne 3.
 He gets out of it with a Shovel Strike, before snatching one of their guns.

-- Notorious serial killer John Wayne Gacy, who had a construction business, at one time charged some of his employees with digging trenches in the crawlspace under his house.
+- Notorious Serial Killer John Wayne Gacy, who had a construction business, at one time charged some of his employees with digging trenches in the crawlspace under his house.
 Gacy later killed one of those employees, Gregory Godzik, and threw him in the trench that Godzik had helped dig.

 - There's a story of the Mob ordering one of their members to kill a guy.
-The hitman contacts the target, and tells him that he needs his help setting up another guy.
+The hitman contacts the target and tells him that he needs his help setting up another guy.
 They drive out into the woods, and the guy is told to dig a grave for the other victim.
 After he's finished, he asks if the hole is deep enough.
 The hitman responds "Yep, that'll do." *BANG*

 - The Nazis did this to some of their victims during the Holocaust.

 - A Japanese proverb says "When setting out for revenge, first dig two graves", meaning one for your target, and one for yourself.

 - A non-lethal variant occurred in the aftermath of the 2004 Pitcairn Islands sexual assault trial.
 As the British colony is the least populous national jurisdiction in the world and thousands of miles away from any real civilization, the convicted were forced by the British government to build their own prison.